CiaraAMolloy/HorrorGame/README.md

 Fish game

-Horror game where you must collect parts to win and avoid the fishman and the sting rays.
+Horror game where you must collect parts to win while avoiding the fishman and the sting rays.

 Installation
 1) Download the zip file